Often cinema and architecture find a common denominator in allegory, as an abstract concept is expressed through an image.

 Place: Sergio Rossi, Via Ponte Vetero, 19, Milan, Italy

-Clients: Sergio Rossi, Wallpaper* magazine (via Suzanne Trocmé)
+Clients: Sergio Rossi and Wallpaper* (via Suzanne Trocmé)

 Photography: Antonino Cardillo

 Mitchell Oakley Smith, Alison Kubler, ‘From boutique to gallery: fashion, art and architecture’, in Art / Fashion in 21st Century, Thames & Hudson, London, Oct.
 2013, pp. 252, 254‑257.

 Anonymous, ‘Sergio Rossi spring / summer 2013 men’s shoes’ [video], Fashion TV, Milan, 24 Sept.
 2012.

 Antonino Cardillo, ‘Sergio Rossi store’, in Commercial Display, 大连理工大学, Dalian, Aug.
 2012, pp. 136‑143.

 Antonino Cardillo, ‘An ephemeral shop akin to a cinematographic set’, in Creative Commercial Space, ed.
 Aimee Wu and Anna Qu, Phoenix, Hong Kong, June 2012, pp. 234‑237.